nodemailer/nodemailer/README.md

     from: 'mailer@kreata.ee', // listed in rfc822 message header
     to: 'daemon@kreata.ee', // listed in rfc822 message header
     envelope: {
-        from: 'Daemon <deamon@kreata.ee>', // used as MAIL FROM: address for SMTP
+        from: '"Daemon" <deamon@kreata.ee>', // used as MAIL FROM: address for SMTP
-        to: 'mailer@kreata.ee, Mailer <mailer2@kreata.ee>' // used as RCPT TO: address for SMTP }
+        to: 'mailer@kreata.ee, "Mailer" <mailer2@kreata.ee>' // used as RCPT TO: address for SMTP }
 }
 ```